Exercise Versus Nutrition for Weight Loss: which is the winner?

 So, it needs to be a balance between nutrition and exercise?

-We can’t just cut our calories to 1,000 calories a day forever, because that would stuff up our health, and we can’t just work out for 5 hours every day, so there needs to be a balance.
+We can’t just cut our calories to 1,000 calories a day forever.
+It would stuff up our health, and we can’t just work out for 5 hours every day, so there needs to be a balance.

 Since most of us only spend up to a 24th or less of our day in the gym, one of the most important factors in our results is what we’re doing for the other 23 hours.
 This is where nutrition comes in.